Cranbrook, British Columbia: Transportation

-Cranbrook is at the junction of major highways 3 and 93/95, and due to its close proximity to the borders of Alberta and the United States, it is an important transportation hub.
+Cranbrook is at the junction of major highways BC 3 and 93/95, and due to its close proximity to the borders of Alberta and the United States, it is an important transportation hub.
 Cranbrook has a major Canadian Pacific Railway yard, which serves as a key gateway for trains arriving from and departing to the United States.

 The McPhee Bridge also known as the St. Mary's Bridge rises high above the St. Mary River and is near the Cranbrook/Canadian Rockies International Airport and the Shadow Mountain Golf Community.
 It supports the thousands of people who travel between Kimberley and Cranbrook on highway 95A.

 Approximately 5 NM north is the Cranbrook/Canadian Rockies International Airport, which has recently completed its 12.5 million dollar expansion including the lengthening of its runway from 6000 to 8000 ft feet in order to accommodate a limited number of international flights and an expansion to the Terminal for more passengers.
-The airport is served by Air Canada Jazz to Vancouver, Pacific Coastal Airlines to Victoria and Kelowna, and WestJet Link to Vancouver and Calgary.
+The airport is served by Air Canada Jazz to Vancouver, and WestJet Encore to Vancouver and Calgary.

 On February 11, 1978, Pacific Western Airlines Flight 314, a Boeing 737-200, nearly impacted a snowplow on the runway at the airport in Cranbrook, then lost control and crashed, killing 42 of the 49 people on board.

 Cranbrook has a public transit system operated by BC Transit, which runs buses on eight different lines.